-Tulku Sherdor is the executive director of Blazing Wisdom Institute.
-Born in Montreal, Canada, he has studied Buddhist philosophy and practiced meditation intensively since 1981.
-He is a heart disciple of the crazy wisdom master Orgyen Kusum Lingpa, and an enthroned reincarnate lama at a major monastery in Tibet.
-Tulku presides over the annual Buddhist Prayer Festival for World Peace and teaches extensively internationally.http://www.blazingwisdom.org
+Tulku Sherdor is the executive director of Blazing Wisdom Institute in Delancey, New York.
+A student of Buddhist philosophy and meditation from a very young age, he is a renowned scholar and interpreter of Tibetan Buddhist teachings into English.
+He is a heart disciple of the crazy wisdom master Orgyen Kusum Lingpa, an enthroned reincarnate lama at a monastery in Tibet.
+Tulku presides over the annual Tibetan Buddhist Peace Prayer Gathering and teaches extensively worldwide.http://www.blazingwisdom.org

 With Imam Jamal Rahman and Pastor Don Mackenzie, he is one of the Interfaith Amigos.http://www.rabbitedfalcon.com

-Swami Brahmananda is the manager of the Sivananda Ashram Yoga Retreat and a senior staff of the Sivananda organization.
-A long-time practitioner of yoga, he regularly teaches yoga philosophy and meditation for the Sivananda Yoga Teacher Training Courses as well as Meditation Immersion courses.
+Swami Brahmananda is Manager of the Sivananda Ashram Yoga Retreat and senior staff of the Sivananda organization.
+A long-time practitioner of yoga, he regularly teaches yoga philosophy and meditation for the Sivananda Yoga Teacher Training Courses as well as meditation immersion courses.
 He is a much-loved, inspiring, and knowledgeable teacher.